jmcerrejon/misapuntesde/src/2016/05/insync-for-google-drive-free-for-a-limited-time.md

 ---
 id: 703
 title: Insync for Google Drive, free for a limited time
+description: Insync for Google Drive, free for a limited time
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2016-05-18 10:00:00